Enable Cloudflare SSL for custom domains on Azure Storage Static Web Hosting.

 Select an SSL Method

-When logged into your Cloudflare account, select the Crypto tab.
+When logged into your Cloudflare account, select the Overview tab SSL/TLS app.
 The default SSL setting is Flexible SSL; however, there are other SSL options.

 Because DNS settings are cached in various locations throughout the Internet, including on a client's browser, changes to SSL settings may take time to propagate and start functioning as expected.